 Enlist an experienced attorney who can help guide your estate planning experience from start to finish and tailor your documents to strategically meet your needs and wishes for the future.
 Sure, you could try to go it alone, and use some sort of messy (potentially inaccurate) DIY documents off the internet.
 But, why would you potentially threaten the validity of this important set of legal documents when you can bring in an expert who will help you best achieve your wishes?
 Think, if you were serious about getting in shape, you may hire a personal trainer or wellness coach…an estate planner is like that.

 Many new year’s resolutions also come with a dose of stress.
 Changing habits can be stressful.
 Something like a diet can make you crabby.
-Estate planning is one of the few (if only) resolutions I can think of that gives both you peace of mind and relieves future stress your loved ones.
-If you pass away or are incapacitated without certainly documents (like health care and financial powers of attorney in place) it make things incredibly difficult, confusing, and stressful for your family members.
+Estate planning is one of the few (if only) resolutions I can think of that gives you both peace of mind and relieves future stress your loved ones.
+If you pass away or are incapacitated without certain documents (like health care and financial powers of attorney in place) it makes things incredibly difficult, confusing, and stressful for your family members.
 For most folks, that’s the last thing they want for their loved ones when they’ll already be having a tough/grieving time.
 Basically completing estate planning is the gift that keeps on giving!

 Want to get a head start on making this new year your best year yet?
 You don’t have to wait for the ball to drop!
 Start in on this free, no-obligation estate plan questionnaire or contact me to discuss your situation.